 Janka Hardness Rating

-The janka hardness rating gives a numerical representation of the wood’s durability.
-This is obviously very important for matching material to its intended usage.
-Higher levels of foot traffic would require a more durable species and thus one with a higher Janka rating.
+The Janka Hardness Rating gives a numerical representation of the durability of various types of wood, essential for matching material to its intended usage, ie: higher levels of foot traffic need a more durable species with a higher Janka rating.

-If you are a do-it-yourselfer, there is another point you need to keep in mind about the hardness of wood.
-The harder the wood, the more difficult it will be to saw or nail.
-Unless you have top-of-the-line equipment and a lot of wood flooring experience, you may not want to select the species with the highest Janka rating.
+If you are a ‘do-it-your-selfer’, remember that the harder the wood, the more difficult it will be to saw or nail, so unless you have top-of-the-line equipment and a lot of wood flooring experience, you may want to select the species with a lower Janka rating.

 This comparative reference on different species in order from highest to lowest Janka Rating, may be of assistance: